 And the incredible dance team at VYB Dance Company at who choreographed, performed and recorded an incredible routine in front of Cam Parker’s mural:

 This mural used to boast, “Do Good, Feel Good, Be Good.”
-Now it’s been replaced by some beautiful faces and a “TAMPA” word.
+It was replaced by some beautiful faces and “TAMPA” letters, during the 2020 Tampa Bay Fresh Fest.
 It’s definitely worth checking out.

 I cannot wait to go back to the city to explore the area more and find new murals in downtown Tampa and beyond!